 All Black haka

-The haka, the feature of New Zealand rugby best known internationally, was first performed by the touring Natives team in Surrey, England in 1889.
-It was only performed before overseas games until 1975, when Scotland was greeted with a haka in Auckland.
+The haka, the feature of New Zealand rugby best known internationally, was first performed by the touring Natives team in Surrey, England in 1888.
+It was only performed overseas until 1975, when Scotland was greeted with a haka in Auckland.
 During the 1985 All Black tour of Argentina, team members Hika Reid and Buck Shelford made sure that, for the first time, the whole team knew the words and the correct actions.
-In 2005 the All Blacks introduced a new haka, ‘Kapa o Pango’, before a match against South Africa in Dunedin.
+In 2005 the All Blacks performed a new haka, ‘Kapa o Pango’, before a test match against South Africa in Dunedin.